 I would suggest making as many layers as you can with the fruit that you have, then assemble.
 You can go shorter or taller than we did.
 I chose this size because I felt it would be the most stable.

-Applying the whip as icing is a bit difficult, so be ready.
+Applying the whip as frosting is a bit difficult, so be ready.
 Start by taking a paper towel and wrapping it around the cake to absorb any moisture you can.
-Place most of the thawed cream into a disposable icing bag (no tip or coupler).
+Place most of the thawed cream into a disposable decorator bag (no tip or coupler).
 Cut a large hole in the bag, and pipe around the cake.
 You’ll want to apply enough so there are only small gaps left.
-Finally, use an angled cake spatula to smooth the whip topping to give it the appearance of icing.
+Finally, use an angled cake spatula to smooth the whip topping to give it the appearance of frosting.

 Place your wild blueberries around the base as decor, and one large fresh blueberry on top.
 You can experiment with different looks, but I felt this was the most proportional to the size of the cake.
 Ready for pictures?